alex-x-sun/Statistics-Computation/pset5/pset5.md

 ```

 ### (a)
 First, we will try to predict the monthly CPI without using the BER or PriceStats.
-Fit an AR model to the CPI data (take therst CPI value of each month as that month's CPI, you may or may not want to work in log scale in order to make the model comparable to models you t in part (c)) and report the mean squared prediction error for 1 month ahead forecasts.
+Fit an AR model to the CPI data (take first CPI value of each month as that month's CPI, you may or may not want to work in log scale in order to make the model comparable to models you t in part (c)) and report the mean squared prediction error for 1 month ahead forecasts.
 Which order model gives the best predictions?

 ```python
 # Firstly we investigate the time series change in the dataset